Loch Ness monster

 Twelve years elapsed.
 Once again Loch Ness came under the spotlight of the world's media, attention this time being focused on a flotilla of twenty identical motor launched laden with the most sophisticated sonar gear from the US.
 Operation Deepscan, a comprehensive ten-day sounding of the entire lake, was about to begin.

 The project had a wider brief than merely the detection of the loch's most elusive inhabitant.
-It was intended to study all of the fauna living below 600 feet, to plot some of the loch's deepest waters (down to 1,000 feet), to monitor the distribution of fish and to measure temperature variations in the lake.
+It was intended to study all of the fauna living below 600 feet, to plot some of the loch's deepest waters (down to 1,000 ft), to monitor the distribution of fish and to measure temperature variations in the lake.
 But the media had ears only for the monster hunt.
 As Adrian Shines, leader of Operation Deepscan, commented: "I think I upset them [the press].
 No matter what I said, it fell far short of what they wanted."

 In the event, Deepscan neither proved nor disproved the existence of Nessie.
 But it did reveal the true identity of the strange gargoyle head that Rines had photographed.
 It turned out to be nothing more exciting than a rotting tree stump, sitting on the lake bed and still recognizable after a dozen years.
 Disgruntled reporters decamped in droves.
 Apparently, there were to be no sensational center-spreads of Jurassic reptiles, no close-ups of nightmarish leviathans that time had forgotten, no money-making scoops.